Before you pick a location for your next Asian property investment, it’s important that you do some research about the visa options available.

-In this article, I list 4 Asian countries that offer long term and real estate investments visas to foreigners.
+In this article, I list 4 Asian countries that offer long term and real estate investment visas to foreigners.
 Let’s have a look.

 Personally, Thailand is one of my favorite countries to visit in Asia, I often make a trip once in a while, to recharge my batteries.

-Even if Thailand might not be the best place for investors with a high risk appetite and to maximize yields, many foreigners (for example example Hong Kongers and Japanese) want to have property in a place that’s ‘livable’.
+Even if Thailand might not be the best place for investors with high-risk appetite and to maximize yields, many foreigners (for example Hong Kongers and Japanese) want to have a property in a place that’s ‘livable’.

 Proximity to their home countries is also of importance.

 In places like Bangkok, you’ll find 130 international schools, with tuition fees way lower than those in Hong Kong, Shanghai, or Beijing, just to mention a few.

 Sure, people claim that prices are inflated in places like Bangkok at the moment.
 Compared to Hong Kong, prices are still as low as 10-25%.

 Maximizing yields for the sacrifice of living standards, is not always a preferred choice.